pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 `
 ```

-#### Use historyForChannel to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)
+#### Use historyForChannel to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)[​](#use-historyforchannel-to-retrieve-messages-newer-than-a-given-timetoken-by-paging-from-oldest-message-to-newest-message-starting-at-a-single-point-in-time-exclusive)

 ```
 1[self.client historyForChannel:@"my_channel" start:@(13406746780720711) end:nil limit:100